bigseainc/gravityforms-hubspot/readme.txt

 3. An example of the "Connection" Page between Gravity Forms and HubSpot

 == Changelog ==

+= 1.1 =
+* Fixed issue that prevented users from creating new Connections.
+* Added some behind the scenes logging for HubSpot to know how many active users we have using this plugin.
+Privacy Policy to come.

 = 1.0 =
 * Tightened up code to release it as version 1.0